 Not all may be the magic elixir for you, but I am certain that some of these tips will help you build your self confidence as well.

 15 Tips To Help In Building Self Confidence

 I’m not saying you have to have the body of supermodel, but you need to take care of yourself.
-Exercise and eat well.
+Exercise for 30 minutes a day and eat well.
 It all comes down to simply making smarter choices in life.
 And they don’t have to be huge life altering ones either.

 I bought myself a fitness tracker and began tracking my daily steps.
 The recommended amount is 10,000.
 I thought I was active (even though I sit at a desk all day) and set out for that goal.
 To say I was surprised when I was barely hitting 5,000 steps is an understatement!
 It really opened my eyes to how much I sit all day long while working.

 I now average close to 12,000 a day.
 All I did was make a few small changes to my day that have become routine.
 For example: